atomistic-machine-learning/schnetpack/docs/tutorials/evaluate.rst

 ---------------------------
 The location to the evaluated data is set with ``out_path``.
 You can select between an ``ase.db`` and an ``.npz`` output format.
-Just add the desired file-extension to your file path.
+Just add the desired file-extension to your file path and the script will automatically use the desired output format.